 There will always be things in our past we wish we could change.
 Many of them, much more serious than the “Pepsi incident,” can haunt us with guilt and shame for years.

 They have a way of popping into our memory when we least expect them.
 Our face burns red, and we want to hide our face in our hands.
 But God doesn’t want us to live bogged down with all our past shame and guilt.

 We can’t change the past.
 We can’t un-spill the Cherry Pepsi.

-Prayer of the day: God, please give us the grace to forgive ourselves so we can embrace the freedom you’re offering us.
+Prayer of the day: God, please give me the grace I need to forgive myself so I can embrace the sweet freedom you offer.